mzalewski/autographjs/README.md

 // Finally, build http.request from the signed Request object
-// In this example, we're using Node's HTTP module var path = request.uri.path + '?' + require('querystring').stringify(request.qs);
+// In this example, we're using Node's HTTP module
+// Note: You will have to manually handle 401 responses by calling provider.handle401(response, request).
+Not all providers support handle401, so you'll need to check it exists.

+var path = request.uri.path + '?' + require('querystring').stringify(request.qs);
 http.request({
    protocol: request.uri.protocol,